 Did you move abroad before the 1st of October 1994?
 You can only apply for a certificate af the municipality of The Hague. (only in Dutch).

-Can I apply for the certificate on behalf of someone else?
+Can someone else apply for the certificate on my behalf?

 Certainly.
 You can authorise anyone you choose to apply for a Certificate of Non-residence on your behalf.
 The authorised person comes to the appropriate counter, with the following items:

 - a copy of your identity document,